Purpose

 Policy Statement

-PIA is fully committed to the gender responsive safeguarding of all children and programme participants from all forms of violence.
-We take very seriously our responsibility and duty to ensure that we, as an organisation, and anyone who represents us, does not in any way harm, abuse or commit any other act of violence against children and young people or place them at risk of the same.
+PIA is fully committed to safeguarding all children and programme participants from all forms of violence.
+We take very seriously our responsibility and duty to ensure that we, as an organisation, and anyone who represents us and have contact with children and/or programme participants , does not in any way harm, abuse or commit any other act of violence against children and programme participants or place them at risk of the same.

-We promote child and youth safe practices, approaches, interventions and environments which respects, recognises and responds to the specific safeguarding needs and addresses the protection risks of the differing gender and other identities.
-We take a zero-tolerance approach to all forms of violence against children and young people.
+- Promoting child and programme participant safe practices, approaches, interventions and environments which respect, recognise and respond to the specific safeguarding needs and the diverse safeguarding risks faced by children and programme participants based on their gender and other identities.
 We will challenge and do not tolerate inequality, discrimination or exclusion.

-Safeguarding includes the responsibilities; preventative, responsive and referral measures that we undertake to protect children and programme participants.
-For us, safeguarding includes protection from sexual exploitation, abuse, and harassment (PSEAH).
-This l policy should be read in conjunction with our PIA Policy on PSHEA which provides our clear and explicit stance on PSEAH of children and programme participants and our commitment to preventing SEAH amongst staff.
-When reading this policy, it should be understood that when we use the term ‘safeguarding’ this includes the protection of children and programme participants from all forms of sexual violence.
+This policy should be read in conjunction with our PIA Policy on Preventing Sexual Harassment, Exploitation and Abuse (PSHEA) which provides our clear and explicit stance on SHEA of children and programme participants.
+When reading this policy, it should be understood that when we use the term ‘safeguarding’ this includes safeguarding all children and programme participants from all forms of violence including sexual violence.
+It is also noted that Plan International’s Safeguarding Implementation standards lay down the requirements for embedding safeguarding measures as outlined in this policy across PIA’s operations and interventions.

 Guiding principles

-This policy is underpinned by the following set of principles (and values) that guides its implementation:
+This policy is underpinned by the following set of principles that guides its implementation:

-All children and programme participants should be empowered and encouraged to fulfil their potential.
-Decisions made about children and programme participants will be made as far as possible with their participation and in their best interest, giving full consideration to how such decisions will affect them.
-Children will be encouraged to express their views and this will be given ‘due weight’ in accordance with their age and level of maturity.
+All children and programme participants must be empowered and encouraged to fulfil their potential.
+Decisions made about children and programme participants will be made as far as possible with their participation and in their best interests, giving full consideration to how such decisions will affect them.

 6. Open and accountable